15 Activity-based ESL Websites for DIY English Language Lab Sessions

 What Is an English Language Lab Anyway?

 An English language lab is very much like a run-of-the-mill computer lab.
 The main difference is the software installed on language lab computers—and perhaps the microphones and high-quality, noise-muffling headphones that are plugged into them.

 Usually English language labs come equipped with a set program, where student progress is recorded within the program.
-Depending on the program, teachers can set up programmed activities for each student or groups of students.
+Depending on the program, teachers can set up specific activities for each student or groups of students.

 Some programs even allow you to record video lessons or audio exercises for students to view and listen to independently.
 A choice few will allow students to work from home, using their favorite devices.

 The intention is for the teacher to be able to assign individualized lessons and activities to suit each student, thereby maximizing their progress.

 The simple answer is: No!

 Not every school has the budget to make such big purchases, particularly if they have to get new computers for their English language lab.

 Besides, there are so many free and affordable resources out there that there is no need to purchase anything too complex unless you really feel the need to record all the data in one place and have additional bells and whistles.